-In terms of the baby, initially she was brought to my room every three hours for feeding but by the third night, I was asked to go get her from the nursery and feed her in the nursing room or keep her in my room overnight (I did this when my husband stayed the night as I couldn’t leave the baby alone and had to call a nurse to watch her if I wanted to go to the washroom and I found that annoying).
-She had been bottle fed since she was born and had trouble latching on when I tried to breastfeed her.
+In terms of the baby, initially she was brought to my room every three hours for feeding but by the third night, I was asked to go get her from the nursery and feed her in the nursing room or keep her in my room overnight.
+I did this when my husband stayed the night as I couldn’t leave the baby alone and had to call a nurse to watch her if I wanted to go to the washroom and I found that annoying.
+(It was also quite painful to push the bassinet to my room and back to the nursery as it was quite heavy.
+I found myself holding my incision with one hand and pushing with the other.)
+The baby had been bottle-fed since she was born and had trouble latching on when I tried to breastfeed her.
 Throughout the seven days at the hospital, the nurses tried several times and positions to get the baby to latch but she simply wouldn’t.
-However, the day before the last day, Nurse M suggested that I feel the baby in a sitting position and it worked!
-I still feed the baby in that position although because of my low supply, I primarily bottle feed.
+However, the day before the last day, Nurse M suggested that I feed the baby with her sitting on my thigh and it worked!
+I continued to feed the baby in that position although because of my low supply, I primarily bottle-feed.

 Overall, staying in the hospital for a week to recover was annoying at times as all I wanted to do was be at home and enjoy spending time with my newborn on my terms, and speaking Japanese when I was so tired was not ideal, but I do feel that it helped a lot with my recovery.
 When I was discharged, I was able to move around quite easily and had no complications from the surgery.
 My husband said he couldn’t believe that I was the same person considering how much pain I was in right after the surgery.